sakithakumarage/hybrid_DODE/README.md

 ### Documnetation

 An implementation of the proposed Hybrid DODE framework is documented and given in :
-[Link to Paper after publicatoion]
+[Link to Paper after publication]
 ### Software Requirements

-The hybrid DODE framework requires three main software categories that could be listed as:
+The hybrid DODE framework requires three main software tools that could be listed as:

 - a programming language
 - traffis assignment software
 - non-linear, non-convex optimization tool

-This repository and associated scripts are developed to execute along with following software tools.
+This repository and its associated scripts are designed to work with the software tools listed below.

 | Software     | Version Required |
 | :---         |    :----:        |